Ace the Connecticut FORT 2025 – Read, Understand, Conquer!

 Question: 1 / 400

-What is a consonant digraph?
+What is a base word?

 Get further explanation with Examzify DeepDiveBeta